eddyerburgh/simple-redux/README.md

 This is for developers with experience using Redux with React.

-You won't learn you how to use actions, reducers, or the `connect` function.
-Instead you'll learn you how they work under the hood.
+You won't learn how to use actions, reducers, or the `connect` function.
+Instead you'll learn how they work under the hood.

 ## What's included?